 People need to know how to get to your drive-thru lane.
 Directional signs accomplish that.
 But they do more - they can set the tone for the entire drive-thru experience.
 They also welcome patrons and give you a bit of real estate for branding.
 Use the directional sign to start the patrons’ engagements on a positive note.

-If everyone in the car had an opportunity to see the menu in advance, this may have gone a lot smoother.
-Also, it probably would have resulted in a higher sale.
+If everyone in the car had an opportunity to see the menu in advance, this situation may have gone a lot smoother, potentially resulting in a higher sale.
 For example, one person would have been able to get the triple deluxe bacon burger, and the others could have gotten a milkshake or large fries.
-Instead, under the perceived pressure to order quickly, and the confusion of the moment, the driver took the easy way out, and you lost out.
+Instead, under the perceived pressure to order quickly, and the confusion of the moment, the driver opted for the easier route, and you lost out.

 Give guests waiting in line plenty of time to use your menu, by implementing drive-thru presell boards.
-It takes the pressure off them when it is their turn to order, and it allows you to up-sell, including enticing people to try your limited time offers.
+It takes the pressure off them when it is their turn to order, and it allows you to up-sell, including enticing people to try your limited time offers (LTOs).
 Well-designed menu boards will draw the eye to the highest margin items - those items that contribute the most to your bottom line.
-If people are rushed, they tend to fall back to their go-to meals.
-Additionally, bottlenecks at the point of order reduce the number of cars you can move through your drive-thru during the busiest day-parts.
+If people feel rushed, they tend to fall back to their go-to meals.
+Additionally, bottlenecks at the point of order reduce the number of cars you can move through your drive-thru during the busiest dayparts.

 Customers get quite frustrated when they open their order and find that it is incorrect.
 It is worse when the mistake happens following a challenging back-and-forth conversation over bad speakers where neither person is sure what the other one is saying.
 If the key to successful relationships is communication, the same can also be said about successful drive-thru systems.